Does New York Life Insurance sponsor H-1B workers?

 Summary

-New York Life Insurance has filed 20 Labor Condition Applications (LCA) and 5 Program Electronic Review Management (PERM) applications in FY2026 Q1.
-The majority of roles are for Senior Associates and Corporate Vice Presidents, with a significant concentration in New York, NY.
-Salary data indicates a median of $158,974, with a range from $94,910 to $189,592.
-Most applications are certified, with only one withdrawn.
+New York Life Insurance has filed 57 Labor Condition Applications (LCA) and 5 Program Electronic Review Management (PERM) applications in FY2026 Q2.
+The majority of LCAs are for roles such as Senior Associate and Corporate Vice President, primarily located in New York, NY.
+The median salary for these positions is $157,030, with a range from $94,910 to $204,151.
 It's important to note that LCA certification does not guarantee USCIS H-1B petition approval, and PERM certification does not equate to green card approval.
-This information is not legal advice.
+Always consult legal professionals for specific immigration advice.

 Sources